Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 18.19.51 UTC
+- WIB: Jumat, 24 Januari 2025 19.46.04 UTC
-- WITA: Jumat, 24 Januari 2025 19.19.51 UTC
+- WITA: Jumat, 24 Januari 2025 20.46.04 UTC
-- WIT: Jumat, 24 Januari 2025 20.19.51 UTC
+- WIT: Jumat, 24 Januari 2025 21.46.04 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology